Xilinx/PYNQ/docs/source/getting_started/pynq_alveo.rst

 on XRT platforms.
 Here we will explore the changes made to bring PYNQ into the world of PCIe based FPGA compute.

+To install PYNQ for XRT-based platforms refer :ref:`alveo-getting-started`

 Programming the Device
 ----------------------